Is A GED Worth Getting?

 Holding a GED may still be seen as an indication of your lack of academic perseverance when compared to those who completed their regular high school curriculum, but the current GED is definitely a true equivalent of a high school credential.

-However, the fully computer-based latest edition of the GED exam measures knowledge and skills at such a level that 40 percent of high school grads would not be able to pass the exam on the first try.
+However, the latest version of the fully computer-based GED exam measures knowledge and skills at such a level that 40 percent of high school grads would not be able to pass the exam on the first try.

 Among the employers that make a distinction between GED holders and high school graduates are the departments of the U.S. armed forces.
 The Air Force, for example, allows only up to 1% of recruits to be GED holders.